José Ribalta

 José Manuel Ribalta (born March 31, 1963) is a Cuban former professional boxer who competed in the heavyweight division from 1982 to 1999.
-He is best known for his fight against Mike Tyson in 1986.
+A talented and physically imposing gatekeeper (6 ft 6 in tall with 80 in reach), Ribalta is best known for his fight against Mike Tyson in 1986.

+Beside Tyson, Ribalta faced many notable fighters during the peak of his career, among which he had beaten former undisputed heavyweight world champion Leon Spinks by 1st round stoppage, lost to Frank Bruno also by stoppage, and was closely outpointed by Larry Holmes, Tim Witherspoon, Tony Tubbs, Michael Dokes and (controversially) James "Bonecrusher" Smith.
+Nearing retirement, he was stopped by Vitali Klitschko, Chris Byrd and Donovan "Razor" Ruddock.

-Early years
+Early life

 Ribalta's family fled Cuba by way of the Freedom Flights in 1967 and settled in Adams Morgan area of Washington, D.C.
 Then four years later the family moved to Miami, the city with the largest Cuban diaspora outside of Cuba.
 Both of his older brothers (all three were named José) were boxers.
 The oldest brother (the first to move to the United States) competed in the welterweight division and had three professional fights in the US.
 The middle of the three brothers was a boxer in Cuba, where he faced Teófilo Stevenson three times in the amateur ring and lost to him three times, and also fought Aziz Salihu.
 The younger José started boxing in the United States in the mid-1970s.
 He did not go through the Cuban school, but became the best known of the Ribalta brothers.